 Risks of stomach cancer surgery depend on your nutrition, current health, the anaesthetic and the operation itself.
 Complications can occur after gastrectomy, particularly nutrition.

 Select A Topic:

 Patients with gastric cancer often have nutritional issues.
 This is usually due to the cancer itself as well as the early satiety caused by the tumor.
 The stomach has a finite capacity and a tumor makes your stomach less capacious for food.

 An operation is a stressful event on your body and requires a lot of energy.
 Using up energy results in weight loss and the average person undergoing gastrectomy will lose on average

 Any nutritional issues you may have will need addressing before your operation and a dietician will be involved with this.
 They will ensure that you increase your calorie intake through both your diet as well as nutritional supplements.

-There are numerous conditions that increase your risks of cancer surgery.
+There are numerous conditions that increase your risks of stomach cancer surgery.